 Maybe I exaggerated a bit but you know what I am talking about.
 What if you changed your intentions?
 What if you remember you want to help, not sell?
 What if you just acted like you and not a nervous, first-time salesperson?
 What if you smiled and they could see your authenticity?

 Enter the 1 on 1 sales video.

 Video will not only leave a lasting impression on your prospect or current clients, but it will help you begin making a connection with that person.
-My dad once told me it has nothing to do with that you are selling.
-It's all about making a personal connection and becoming a trusted resource.
+My dad once told me it has nothing to do with what you are selling.
+It’s all about making a personal connection and becoming a trusted resource.
 After that, selling is easy.